omyllymaki/bank-transaction-analyzer/README.md

 # Configuration

-Config file is used for configuration.
+Config file is used for app configuration.
 It contains

 * General configs
 * Drop data